 The apartment building she lived in was more like a house turned into a four unit rental.
 There was a first floor and a second floor, each housing two residents per level.
 She was on the second floor.
 As you came in you’d enter a little foyer and then head up the dark, wood steps that creaked.
 There was a musty sort of smell that was incredibly distinctive.

 She was to the left at the top.
 Once inside, there was a hallway that had a mirror at the end of it.
 Her bedroom was on the right and then the kitchen came after that, also on the right.
-I believe there was a closet or pantry of sorts on one of the sides too.
-To the left as you came in there was a tiny bathroom with pedestal sink and claw foot tub.
+There was a pantry closet on the left.
+Also on left, there was a tiny bathroom with pedestal sink and claw foot tub.
 The door had one of those metal hook locks.
 The spare bedroom shared a wall with the bathroom and looked out towards the front of the building towards the street.

 The living room was across the hall from the spare bedroom and opened up to the kitchen as well.
 It also faced the street and had a door going out to a balcony, just big enough for one person.
 She had a flower box on the railing edge that overlooked the parking lot.

 There was a couch with a shelf above it that faced that balcony.
 On the shelf sat an item that inspired my nostalgic story tonight.
 It’s an angel singing while holding sheet music and a candle.
-I see that I wrote my birthday on the bottom of it with a pen, for the year of 1998.
+I see that I wrote a year on the bottom of it with a pen: 1998.

 My Great Grandma undoubtedly picked it out for me off her shelf for my sixteenth birthday.
 It doesn’t seem to be of much monetary value.
 It has two spots where it’s cracked and broken on one of the wings.
 Someone tried to glue it back together.